ejiro2024/Palmora-Group-HR-Analysis-/README.md

 ### 3. Salary Structure and Gender Pay Gap
 - **Average salary** by gender reveals a slight male bias in pay.
-- A breakdown by **department** and **location** shows departments where gaps are significant.
-- Chart: Boxplot of salary by gender and department.
+- A breakdown by **department** and **location** shows departments where gaps are significant using a Boxplot of salary by gender and department.

 ### 4. Regulatory Compliance Check
 - Regulation: Employees must earn **minimum $90,000**.